Miscellaneous - Travel to the United States

-Where can I find information on taking prescription medicine into the United States?
+Taking prescription medicine into the United States

 Information on taking prescription medicine into the United States is available from the U.S. Customs at the Embassy.
 You will also find information on what food products may be taken into the United States and the requirements for bring a cat or dog into the country.

+The Visit USA Association website at www.visitusa.org.uk provides extensive tourist information as does Discover America at www.discoveramerica.com.
 Additional information concerning the National Parks, tickets for the White House and Space Shuttle launches is available from the Embassy's website.

 Motorists visiting the United States from countries which have ratified the Convention on Road Traffic (the Convention has been ratified by Great Britain), may use their valid drivers licenses to drive in the United States.
 Visitors who intend to hire an automobile in the U.S. are advised to obtain an International Drivers Permit prior to their departure from the United Kingdom.
 This permit may be obtained from any office of the Automobile Association.